Sea & Sage Audubon Society

 Needs Statement

-Volunteers are needed to staff the Audubon House visitor’s center for a 4-hour shift at the San Joaquin Wildlife Sanctuary in Irvine.
+1. Audubon House visitor center needs friendly volunteers to staff a 4-hour shift at the San Joaquin Wildlife Sanctuary in Irvine.
 Volunteers greet visitors, answer questions, sell giftshop items, loan binoculars, and answer the phone; training provided.

 Top Three Populations Served